Alternative Acceptance into Medical School

 The tutoring session was extremely helpful in allowing me to have the confidence to continue on in the program.
 With each successive exam, my grades increased and I was able to ace the course.

 I needed this Master’s Program to show me that, I was more than just an MCAT score.
+There are even some doctors who feel the MCAT should be abolished or optional for this very reason.
 It showed me that I was ready and qualified to be in medical school although my MCAT score told me and the admissions’ committee that I wasn’t.

 Takeaway: Please don’t allow low MCAT scores redirect your motivation of becoming a doctor.
 There is light at the end of the tunnel.
 Reinvent Yourself in ways to show that you belong where you want to be.

 If you are interested in joining a community of supportive future medical professionals, hearing never before seen or heard personal stories, and obtaining the most up to date advice for finding your purpose in school and career, become a patron and join the premium membership portion of my blog to be a part of the Win with Winnell family!